wmayner/pyphi/docs/installation.rst

     :ref:`macos-installation`.

 .. note::
-    PyPhi is only supported on Linux and macOS operating systems.
-However, if you use Windows, you can run it by using the `Anaconda Python
+    **Windows users:** PyPhi is only supported on Linux and macOS operating systems.
+However, you can run it on Windows by using the `Anaconda Python
     <https://www.anaconda.com/what-is-anaconda/>`_ distribution and `installing
     PyPhi with conda <https://anaconda.org/wmayner/pyphi>`_: ``conda install -c wmayner pyphi``